Assassination of Gertrude of Merania: Perpetrators

 Two royal charters of Béla IV narrate that Bánk Bár-Kalán had participated in the assassination.
 In 1240, Béla IV donated Bánk's former lands, which he had lost for "his sin of high treason", since "he conspired to murder our dearest mother [Gertrude] — he lost all his possessions, not exactly unjustly, for he would have deserved more severe revenge by the judgment that common sense had brought upon him".
 When Béla granted another landholdings in 1262, the king noted too that those estates escheated to the crown from "our disloyal, Ban Bánk".
 The fact that Bánk held court positions even after the assassination questions the authenticity of the above accounts, or at least his leading role in the conspiracy.
 Historian Gyula Pauler considered Bánk managed to survive the subsequent retaliation, because Andrew II was not strong enough to punish one of the most powerful barons, while the main assassin Peter, son of Töre was executed.
 According to János Karácsonyi, Bánk supported the conspiracy, but he did not mastermind the crime.
 Historian Erik Fügedi argued Bánk was the most prestigious member of the conspiracy, which in the following decades magnified his role and thus became the executor and chief of the assassination in the later narratives.
 Tamás Körmendi emphasized the late 19th-century historiography incorrectly considered Andrew II as a weak ruler.
 Körmendi argued Bánk was accused of involvement in the assassination sometime only between 1222 and 1240.
 Along with other charged barons – Simon Kacsics, Michael Kacsics and Bánk's son-in-law Simon – it is presumable that Bánk became a victim of power intrigues and political purge, and accused of conspiracy purely out of political reasons, while Peter, son of Töre indeed assassinated the queen.
+In contrast, Antun Nekić argued that since all the 1213 charters where Bánk is listed as an official do not include the exact date, it is possible that they were all issued before the assassination, i.e. these losses of position could have been the motivation for the murder.

 According to a royal charter of Duke Stephen from 1270, the lands of Bánk's son-in-law, a certain Simon in Bereg and Szabolcs counties were also confiscated prior to that.
 Early historiography identified Bánk's son-in-law with Simon Kacsics, however, as historian Gyula Pauler proved, while Simon Kacsics had descendants (his last known offspring was still alive in 1299), Bánk's son-in-law, Simon died without issue prior to 1270.
 Pauler considered Simon was among the killers, and his involvement caused his father-in-law's political downfall years later.
 Veszprémy argued there is no record of Simon's active involvement in the murder, according to the unclear term of the medieval legal system.
 Körmendi emphasized Simon's lands escheated to the crown because of his death without issue and not for his alleged involvement in the assassination.